 He woke up at some point and sat on the edge of the bed and listened to his stomach rumble.
 Thunder sounded in the distance as rain fell on the roof.
 He headed into the kitchen for a sandwich.
 This was a normal diet of late with Caroline so sick.
 He flipped on the tv and watched the weather.
 Rain seemed to be in the forecast for the next week.
 Range hoped his crops would be safe.

 He thought about Caroline’s duck family and hoped they were safe.
 She fed them every morning like children.
-The talked to mama duck like best friends.
+She talked to mama duck like they were best friends.
 This mama landed on their pond and birthed three ducklings and Caroline mothered them.
 She had always wanted children but an early hysterectomy prevented that.
 She would cry for days when she would hear of her friends or family having new ones but precious Caroline would never show it to them.
 She would coddle whoever’s child that would let her.

 Caroline’s parents came for her last days and the funeral but had to get back home for work.
 Her mother was crushed and Range wish he could have stopped the pain.
 Her mother Emily was as sweet as Caroline.
 Her dad Paul was a gentle guy and was broken at her passing.
 Range knew he was blessed by Caroline and her folks.